fredrik-svg/GENIO-AI/README.md

 2. **Audio Recording**: Check browser permissions for microphone access
 3. **TTS Not Working**: Verify espeak-ng is installed (`espeak-ng --version`)
 4. **Port Already in Use**: Change the port in docker-compose.yml or kill existing processes
+5. **Docker Socket Permission Denied**: If you see `permission denied` errors when Docker tries to access `/var/run/docker.sock`, run the command with `sudo` or add your user to the Docker group (`sudo usermod -aG docker $USER && newgrp docker`).
+   Make sure the Docker daemon itself is running (`sudo systemctl status docker`).

 ### Logs